IT Contract Negotiation: 5 Tips to Get Successful Results

 Instead, put together a neat team that includes both product owners and legal specialists.
 In this case, product owners ensure the contract reflects the reality of the project and aligns with the goals of both parties, while a legal team controls the legitimacy of the deal.

-Now, it doesn’t necessarily mean that you need a 5-person negotiation team.
+Now, it doesn’t necessarily mean that you need a 5-person team for negotiating contracts for IT companies and clients.
 In fact, it can be one person with a good understanding of the project and related business environment and adequate legal expertise to handle an IT contract.
 The main condition for this person is to have a good judgment on both business and legal context of the contract.

-Instead of the detailed specifications, the focus is shifted to project scope, objectives and stakeholders’ goals.
-Using this approach, we still specify what is considered to be a working product at delivery and how we plan to get there.
+Instead of the detailed specifications, the focus is shifted to project scope, objectives, and stakeholders’ goals.
+Using this negotiation and agreement strategy, we still specify what is considered to be a working product at delivery and how we plan to get there.
 Though we omit unnecessary details that may change over the course of development.

 NDA is signed in advance and only partially reflected in the IT contract.
 This is not the case for IP and data security terms.
-Fundamental understanding of these terms is the responsibility of both parties.
+A fundamental understanding of these terms is the responsibility of both parties.

-However, if the code, documentation or other protected information used on the project haven’t been created exclusively for a particular client but constitute a part of the vendor’s know-how, a client can’t reserve the right for this information.
+However, if the code, documentation, or other protected information used on the project hasn’t been created exclusively for a particular client but constitutes a part of the vendor’s know-how, a client can’t reserve the right for this information.
 In this case, a client gets the license to use this information.